CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 ### Precision
 Did you convict any innocent grandmas?

-Well, technically precision asks the reverse, 'what percent of jailed grandmas were guilty?'
-But the idea of convicting innocents is more memorable.
+Well, technically precision asks the less memorable question reverse, 'what percent of jailed grandmas were guilty?'
 If you want to actually calculate precision, you can use:

 $$
 \frac{\text{True Positives}}{\text{True Positives} + \text{False Positives}}